-Port Svishtov West was acquired as part of the steel segment's growth strategy and to support the strengthening of Stomana Industry's links with Central and Western Europe.
+Port Svishtov West supports the strengthening of Stomana Industry's links with Central and Western Europe.
 The port is situated on the banks of the Danube River, 1,840 km from the port of Regensburg, where materials are frequently dispatched by barges and subsequently delivered via trucks/wagons to their final destination.

-SmartReo Pty Ltd (SmartReo) has production facilities in Wacol, Brisbane, QLD, Australia that manufacture a variety of industrial prefabricated steel reinforcing products such as Sidefit, Sidebent and Sidefor mesh.
+SmartReo Pty Ltd (SmartReo) has production facilities in Wacol, Brisbane, QLD, Australia and manufactures a variety of industrial prefabricated steel reinforcing products such as Sidefit, Sidebent and Sidefor mesh.